Redefining success made all the difference, says Abhishek Thakore

 Today, I find myself at the epitome of success when I am wasting my time having coffee with my beloved (we do it quite frequently!).
 In staring into her eyes and chattering away, in a bubble of slowness, without agenda, I feel like a revolutionary.
 In a world that is hurrying and scurrying towards something or somewhere, this totally pointless indulgence is what success tastes like, at the end of it all.

 Today, when I have opportunities to step up and take leadership roles, I shy away.
 I step back.
-I realise that
+I realise that I am equally happy being the fool, the back bencher, the clown, the gossiper, the

 Search for anything you wish to know in the area of body, mind or spirit on thousands of our pages on all things positive